jspotten/cs324-labs/09b-hw-http/README.md

 For questions 24 and 25, refer to
 [RFC 3986 Section 2.1](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1),
 which is the official specification for Uniform Resource Identifiers (URIs), which is a more general category that includes URLs.
+See also the man page for `ascii(7)`.

  24. For URL (i), to what ASCII character will the character sequence "%3D" be decoded by a CGI program?